top of page

 Mark Whitty [Worldwide]

-I got my start in advertising in London as a 16 year old studio messenger.
-Within a year, I also served an apprenticeship as a paste-up-artist, attended night classes at the Chartered Institute of Marketing, modeled for one of our clients (Raleigh Bikes), and worked weekends at a wine bar in Soho.
+I got my start in advertising in London as a 16 year old Studio Messenger.
+Between deliveries, I pasted-up-ads, took night classes at the Chartered Institute of Marketing, worked in a wine bar, and modeled bikes for a client.

 "Curiosity, tenacity and luck will determine your future, so aim to get lucky!"